Chemicals and pesticides

 Role of the European Parliament

 Amendments by Parliament to the pesticides package ensured the establishment of appropriately sized buffer zones for the protection of aquatic organisms, along with the introduction of protection measures for the most vulnerable groups.
-In 2013, Parliament called on the Commission to take determined action to preserve bee populations and adopted a resolution on asbestos related to occupational health threats and prospects for eliminating all existing asbestos.
+In 2013, Parliament called on the Commission to take determined action to preserve bee populations and adopted a resolution on asbestos-related occupational health threats and prospects for eliminating all existing asbestos.

-Parliament’s decision of 6 February 2018 on setting up a special committee on the Union’s authorisation procedure for pesticides (PEST) is a response to concerns raised about the risk posed by the herbicide substance glyphosate.
+Parliament’s decision of 6 February 2018 on setting up a special committee on the Union’s authorisation procedure for pesticides (PEST) was a response to concerns raised about the risk posed by the herbicide glyphosate.

-On 16 January 2019, Parliament adopted the report from the PEST special committee, which concluded, inter alia, the following: the public should be granted access to studies used in the authorisation procedure; the EU’s framework should stimulate innovation and promote low-risk pesticides; scientific experts should review studies on the carcinogenicity of glyphosate; and data requirements for PPPs should include long-term toxicity.
+On 16 January 2019, Parliament adopted the report from the PEST special committee, which concluded, among other things, the following: the public should be granted access to studies used in the authorisation procedure; the EU’s framework should stimulate innovation and promote low-risk pesticides; scientific experts should review studies on the carcinogenicity of glyphosate; and data requirements for plant protection products should include long-term toxicity.

-On 10 July 2020, Parliament adopted a resolution outlining its priorities as regards the upcoming chemicals strategy for sustainability to develop coherence and synergies between chemicals legislation, occupational safety and health, and related EU legislation, including specific and general product legislation, legislation on water, soil and air, legislation on sources of pollution, including industrial installations, and legislation on waste.
+On 10 July 2020, Parliament adopted a resolution outlining its priorities as regards the upcoming chemicals strategy for sustainability to develop coherence and synergies between chemicals legislation, occupational health and safety, and related EU legislation, including specific and general product legislation, legislation on water, soil and air, legislation on sources of pollution, including industrial installations, and legislation on waste.

-For more information on this topic, please see the website of the Committee on the Environment, Public Health and Food Safety (ENVI).
+For more information on this topic, please see the website of the Committee on the Environment, Climate and Food Safety (ENVI).